entando/entando-docs/vuepress/docs/next/docs/reference/deployment-structure.md

 of how these repositories are realized in a running Entando deployment.
 It also explores the architecture behind the Entando Platform and how its functions are structured.

 ## Entando Operator
 The **Entando Operator** coordinates the installation and configuration of all the components of an Entando Application.
-The operator can be installed once per cluster, and is used to coordinate the plugin lifecycle for multiple Entando Applications across many namespaces.

 * GitHub: <https://github.com/entando-k8s/entando-k8s-controller-coordinator/>
 * DockerHub: <https://hub.docker.com/repository/docker/entando/entando-k8s-controller-coordinator>